Arming Philadelphia Organizations with Data to Change Lives

-What happens when quality data is put in the hands of changemakers?
-As Dr. Amy Carroll-Scott shared, “data doesn’t change lives, advocates armed with data do.”
-Accordingly, Drexel University’s Urban Health Collaborative (UHC) used their expertise as a data intermediary to support the data needs of front-line practitioners, community-based organizations, and city agencies and elected officials during the COVID-19 crisis.
+What happens when quality data are put in the hands of changemakers?
+As Amy Carroll-Scott shared, “Data doesn’t change lives, advocates armed with data do.”
+Drexel University’s Urban Health Collaborative (UHC) used their expertise as a data intermediary to support the data needs of frontline practitioners, community-based organizations, and city agencies and elected officials during the COVID-19 crisis.

-One specific application of the dashboard by UHC included a partnership with the Local Initiatives Support Corporation (LISC) Philadelphia, funded by a small grant from the Robert Wood Johnson Foundation.
-Both UHC and LISC recognized that the COVID-19 pandemic would likely exacerbate the critical shortage of affordable rental housing for people and families with lower incomes, particularly in Black communities and other communities of color in Eastern North and West Philadelphia.
-UHC and LISC partnered to construct a separate COVID-19 Affordable Rental Property Assessment dashboard, based off the original dashboard, that mapped the housing and health needs of residents, owners, and buildings in Philadelphia to identify areas and properties most at risk of losing affordable status due to COVID-19 economic pressures. and number of rental units of affordable rental housing properties as indicators, along with average population age, number of essential workers, and mental health indicators.
-As a result of this work, LISC has used the dashboards in its preservation efforts and to support non-profit building owners to preserve at-risk properties.
+The UHC included a partnership with the Local Initiatives Support Corporation (LISC) Philadelphia, funded by a small grant from the Robert Wood Johnson Foundation.
+Both the UHC and LISC recognized that the COVID-19 pandemic would exacerbate the critical shortage of affordable rental housing for people and families with lower incomes, particularly in Black communities and other communities of color in east, north, and west Philadelphia.
+The UHC and LISC partnered to construct a separate COVID-19 Affordable Rental Property Assessment dashboard, based on the original dashboard, that mapped the housing and health needs of residents and maintenance needs of buildings in Philadelphia to identify areas and properties most at risk of losing affordable status because of the pandemic’s economic pressures.
+As a result of this work, LISC has used the dashboards to help nonprofit building owners preserve at-risk properties.

-The Urban Health Collaborative’s work demonstrates the importance of having a strong data intermediary partner with local stakeholders in the time of crisis.
-Data by itself cannot address existing inequities in our communities, but advocates and change makers, armed with quality data and the support of a data intermediary like UHC, can begin to make progress.
+The Urban Health Collaborative’s work demonstrates how important a strong data intermediary partner is for local stakeholders during a crisis.
+Data alone cannot address inequities in our communities, but advocates and changemakers, armed with quality data and the support of a data intermediary like the UHC, can begin to make progress.